The Most Underrated Travel Destinations in the World

 Dublin is dazzling, but there’s plenty of awe-inspiring places outside of Ireland’s capital (which by the way are every bit as photogenic).
 Take Ballymote, in southern County Sligo, for example.
 On the outskirts of this historic hamlet is the impressive ruins of an Anglo-Norman castle Built by Richard de Burgo, the Red Earl of Ulster, in 1300, this mighty fortress was, back then, the strongest citadel in Connacht.
 Today, it’s an enduring reminder of an era gone by.
 A short walk away is the ivy-covered Ballymote Abbey as well as quaint cafés.
 On your trip to the Emerald Isle, make these undiscovered gems are on your radar.

 Why more tourists aren’t flocking to Chanthaburi, we’ll never understand.
 This intriguing locale, a three-hour drive southeast from Thailand’s modern capital, Bangkok, is brimming with Buddhist temples, colorful markets, and historic shrines.
 Nearby, Namtok Phlio National Park has its fair share of glimmering lagoons, gushing cascades, mossy pagodas, mangrove forests, and exotic wildlife.
-Here are some other places to visit that deliver some major bang for your buck.

 Doc Let, Vietnam